actions-mn/build-and-publish/README.md

 Meta action to compile and publish pages in one step

-By default, the action will try to compile/generate docs and upload them as pages artifact for later deployment.
-If GitHub Pages is not enabled for a repo where this action is used it will just upload an artifact with the name `metanorma-build-artifact`.
+By default, the action will try to compile/generate docs and upload them as a pages artifact for later deployment.
+If GitHub Pages are not enabled for a repo where this action is used it will just upload an artifact with the name `metanorma-build-artifact`.
 Check [action.yml](./action.yml) for more details.

 - [Description](#description)
 - [Prerequisites](#prerequisites)